 2012-2013 Year-Long Fellowship, Frankel Institute for Advanced Judaic Studies.

 2012 National Endowment for the Humanities, Summer Stipend

-2007 Horst Frenz Prize for the best graduate student presentation at the annual American Comparative Literature Association convention
+2007 Horst Frenz Prize, best graduate student presentation, American Comparative

 2003-2008 Berkeley Fellowship for Graduate Study